 Tour our facilities

-- Basement - three large lecture rooms and two small seminar rooms.
+- Lower Level - three large lecture rooms and two small seminar rooms.

 - 2nd Floor - botany, zoology, cell and ecology labs, herbarium, biology department library and biology faculty offices